mr-narwaria/Division-Interpreter-LLVM-IR/README.md

 ```bash
 ./division-interpreter input.my
 ```
 Replace `input.my` with the path to your input file written.
+This command will generate the `input.ll` file of LLVM-IR code

 Example:
 ./division-interpreter examples/input.my